WPXN-TV: Transition into private ownership (1996–present)

-Shortly after becoming mayor in 1994, Rudolph W. Giuliani disclosed that he was considering selling the WNYC stations.
-Giuliani believed that broadcasting was no longer essential as a municipal entity, and that any financial compensation would be used to help the City cover budget shortfalls.
-The final decision was made in March 1995: the WNYC radio stations would be sold to the WNYC Foundation, while the City opted to solicit separate bids for WNYC-TV through a blind auction.
+Shortly after becoming mayor in 1994, Rudy Giuliani said that he was considering selling the WNYC stations.
+Giuliani said that broadcasting was no longer essential as a municipal entity, and that any financial compensation would be used to help the City cover budget shortfalls.
+The final decision was made in March 1995: the WNYC radio stations would be sold to the WNYC Foundation, while the city opted to solicit separate bids for WNYC-TV through a blind auction.

 In August 1995, a partnership of Dow Jones and Company and ITT Corporation (licensed as ITT-Dow Jones Television LLC) was declared the winner of the WNYC-TV auction with a bid of $207 million, which at the time was the largest price ever paid for a UHF television station.
 The sale of channel 31 to commercial interests had many detractors.
 Foreign broadcasters complained, as they now found themselves without an outlet for their programming, and individual financial contributors criticized the Giuliani administration for selling the station to the highest commercial bidder, rather than to the WNYC Foundation.
-The foreign producers found new outlets through WNYE-TV, Newton, New Jersey-based WMBC-TV, and the City-owned Crosswalks cable TV network (now NYC Media), and eventually dispersed among the many low power television stations launched in the late 90s and early 2000s, and currently through various digital subchannels both on full and low-power stations in the Tri-State.
+The foreign producers found new outlets through WNYE-TV, Newton, New Jersey–based WMBC-TV, and the City-owned Crosswalks cable TV network (now NYC Media), and eventually dispersed among the many low power television stations launched in the late 1990s and early 2000s, and currently through various digital subchannels both on full and low-power stations in the Tri-State.

 The sale took nearly a year to become official, as licensing troubles with the FCC and the aforementioned complaints from foreign broadcasters would ultimately delay the transaction.
 Eventually, at midnight, June 30, 1996, WNYC-TV signed off for the final time.
 Twelve hours later, at noon on July 1, channel 31 reappeared as WBIS (branded as S+), carrying programming from the Classic Sports Network most of the day, and infomercials in overnights.
 Meanwhile, Dow Jones and ITT worked on their planned permanent format for WBIS, which would offer business news during the day and professional sports news and games at night.
 The S+ name was designed to mean "sports, stocks, style, and success", as a nod to the format being worked by both partners.
 Former WNYW general manager Carolyn Wall was brought on board to supervise the launch of the station in the same capacity.
 The launch of the new format was beset by many difficulties: initially planned for that fall, it would be ultimately delayed, as business, editorial and creative differences between both partners concerned many station employees.